-Five years seem like long time, but, as a large-scale project, Census 2021 still requires much preparation.
+Five years seem like long time, but a large-scale project like the Census 2021 requires much preparation.
 The German Data Forum (RatSWD) has stated that Germany still has some catching up to do compared to the Scandinavian countries, Switzerland, or Austria.
 This holds true with regard to the availability of administrative data, the quality of the official register, and scientific quality control.
 The following summary of the German Data Forum’s report contains recommendations for the future design of the census in Germany.
 The RatSWD chair Prof. Riphahn and Prof. Dr. Rockmann, chair of the Working Group Census, handed over the report to the state secretary at the Federal Ministry of the Interior (BMI), Mr. Vitt, on 20th June 2016.(Image: BMI)

 Population data are an important tool for political planning processes.
 Recent immigration and changes in population structure require up-to-date and valid data.
 The upcoming Census 2021 is indispensable for science and policy.

 However, according to Dr. Rockmann, who chaired the working group Census of the German Data Forum, there is much work to be done in preparation of the 2021 Census and future population surveys, which includes bringing in the necessary regulations into the legislative process.